 Icon LED Activity Description Solid blue There is wireless connectivity.
-Blinking blue Data is being transmitted or received over a wireless link, or WPS-capable device is connecting to the device.
-There is wireless connectivity.
-Data is being transmitted or received over a wireless link, or a WPS-capable device is connecting to the device.
+Blinking blue Data is being transmitted or received over a wireless link, or a WPS-capable device is connecting to the device.
 Off There is no wireless connectivity.
 You can still plug an Ethernet cable into one of the LAN ports to get wired connectivity.